- HAIR LOSS

-The other negative effect of DHT is that it will also harm the environment around the hair.
-In particular, it stimulates the sebaceous glands which will increase sebum production.
+The other negative effect of DHT is that it also harms the environment around the hair.
+In particular, it stimulates the sebaceous glands which increase sebum production.

 To combat this premature hair loss, it is important to prolong the life of the hair by intervening, understandably, before the hair cycles are exhausted once and for all.